w-decker/wiscs/README.md

 S = C + \epsilon
 $$

 However, reaction times across subjects and factors must also be taken into account.
-Data can be modeled 1) as a fully crossed design (all subjects see all levels of the experiment), 2) under the assumption that each `subject`, `question`, and `item` have a random intercept and 3) that `question` and `item` have a random intecept with respect to `subject`.
-Additional customizations are available.
+Data can be modeled with random effects for various factors by providing an `re_formula` and correlation matrices.

 ## Installation